11 Ways to Soothe an Extremely Fussy Babyby Elizabeth MacDonald

 11 Ways to Soothe a Fussy Baby

-Strip baby down naked and search for a hair wrapped around a toe, finger, the penis, etc. Look for anything that may cause pain.
+#1 Always Look for a Physical Solution.
+Strip your baby down naked and search for a hair wrapped around a toe, finger, the penis, etc. Look for anything that may cause pain.

 #2 Shower or Bath.
 While a bath alone in the sink may work, the best idea is to stand under the shower or get into a warm bath tub with your baby.
-Dim lights, soft music (or white noise), and your heartbeat may help calm your baby. #3 Skin to Skin.
+Dim lights, soft music (or white noise), and your heartbeat may help calm your baby.

+#6 Comfort Nurse.
 Cluster feeding is common in the evenings, and if this need is not met, an infant may become extremely emotional.

 #7 Bounce on a Workout Ball.
 There is something about the fluid motion of the exercise ball when you bounce on it.
 Swaddle or wear your baby as you bounce or sway gently.

 #8 Swaddle and Squat Again, swaddle or wear your baby as you stand with legs wide.
 Quickly bend your knees into a deep squat and stand back up.
-The dropping motion can help change a baby’s mood and then you can try other suggestions to keep baby from spiraling back into the endless crying.
+The dropping motion can help change a baby’s mood and then you can try other suggestions to keep him from spiraling back into the endless crying.

 #11 Put Your Baby Down.
 It is always better to set your baby down in a safe place if your emotions are getting the better of you.
 Some babies just need to be set down.
 There is no guilt to be felt at this point.
-If you safely set baby down (in her bed, swing, bouncer, etc) and she continues to cry for an extended time, then start trying these techniques again.
+If you safely set your baby down (in her bed, swing, bouncer, etc) and she continues to cry for an extended time, then start trying these techniques again.

 End the Fussiness

+Routine.
 Babies thrive on routine.
 I am not talking about timed or scheduled feedings.
 I am not talking about letting a baby cry-it-out.
 I am not talking about a date book color coded by hour.
 I am talking about a sequence of events that occurs in a way that a baby becomes calm and tired.
 There are many ways you can achieve this: bath, massage, book, and bed… bath, rocking, nursing, bed.
 You just want to make sure it is a calm, dark, cool, environment, and that the routine is begun well before the nightly crying typically begins.